 The total amount of real estate investments may add up to a maximum of 25 per cent of the company's investment assets.
 Further information on real estate investments and allocations can be found under "Real estate investments" in the section "Investment operations".

-17. Currency allocation on 31 December 2014, %
+17. Distribution of investments by currency on 31 December 2014, %

 Currency risks